 Check out 20 MORE wedding traditions below!

-Czech Republic: Not the fun kind of spooning
+Czech wedding tradition: Not the fun kind of spooning

 At a traditional Czech wedding reception, the first course served is soup.
 But it gets a little bit more complicated than that for the newlyweds.
 The couple of the hour are wrapped together in a towel/sheet and made to eat their soup from a single bowl sharing a single spoon.
 Sometimes their hands are even tied together!
 All of this tying together symbolizes how the married couple will have to work together in their future.